vaginessa/dns-wiki/BusyBox.md

 Done
 ```

-Some binary's are also flashable (means you can select your .zip under CWM/TWRP and flash that, sometimes that can be problematically if the permissions are not proper set or the system shows the wrong symlinks (means you will see strange and cryptographic chars in the SuperSU log.
+Some binaries are also flashable (means you can select your .zip under TWRP and flash that, sometimes that can be problematically if the permissions are not proper set or the system shows the wrong symlinks (means you will see strange and cryptographic chars in the SuperSU log.

 How do I configure BusyBox?
 ---------------------------